Cute Red Wine Chocolate Cakes

 What role does the red wine play and should I use a specific type?

 The 1 cup of red wine adds moisture, depth, and a subtle fruity complexity to the almond-flour base.
-The notes specifically advise using a good-quality red wine for the best taste — the flavor concentrates during baking, so a wine you’d enjoy drinking will produce noticeably better cakes.
+I specifically recommend using a good-quality red wine for the best taste — the flavor concentrates during baking, so a wine you’d enjoy drinking will produce noticeably better cakes.

 The author mentions doubling the cocoa powder next time — is that a safe swap?

-Yes — the article and notes both flag this: the original recipe uses 1/4 cup cocoa powder, and the author says she would double it next time for a more intense chocolate flavor.
-Since the batter already has 1 cup of red wine providing most of the liquid, doubling cocoa does not significantly affect texture.
+Yes — I use 1/4 cup cocoa powder, and I would double it next time for a more intense chocolate flavor.
+Since the batter already has 1 cup of red wine providing most of the liquid, doubling the cocoa doesn’t significantly affect texture.

 How should I store these cakes and do they need to come to room temperature before serving?

-Store in an airtight container in the refrigerator for up to 3 days.
-The notes advise allowing them to come to room temperature before serving for the best texture, as the coconut oil in the batter firms up when cold.
+Store them in an airtight container in the refrigerator for up to 3 days.
+Allow them to come to room temperature before serving for the best texture — the coconut oil in the batter firms up when cold.

 View Comments (3) View Comments (3)